 Everyone nodded.
 The seventh years were broken up into two sections, those who got Outstanding’s on their O.W.L.s and those who got Exceeds Expectations.
-It also depended on what career you were pursuing but that was just technical stuff here and there.
+It also depended on what career you were pursuing, but that was just technical stuff here and there.

 He looked around again.
 “Where’s Teddy?
 Is he already skipping?”

 “Here Professor.”
 I stood up a little so he could see me.
-“And I don’t skip, I just get sick conveniently during your boring classes.”
+“And I don’t skip; I just get sick conveniently, during your boring classes.”

 He smiled at me.
 I was pretty sure that I was the only student that could say this to him.
-He was also the only teacher that would allow me too, without giving me a detention that is.
+He was also the only professor that would allow me too, without giving me a detention that is.

 “Sorry, I didn’t see you with your new hair color.”
 He laughed.
 “Blue?”